cuinjune/pd-tutorial/README.md

 <img src="interface7.png" width="500"/>

-There are types of objects that you can interact with your mouse and a message box is one of them.
+There are types of objects that you can interact with your mouse.
+A message box is one of them.
 To make the message box clickable, we need to change out of "**Edit Mode**" and into "**Play Mode**".
 You can do this by clicking on the "**Edit Mode**" item in the "**Edit**" menu, or by using the shortcut **Ctrl+E**. (**Cmd+E** on macOS)